 Without Disproportionate Signing

-In the event that the written lines hereon exceed 100% of the order, any lines written “to stand” will be allocated in full and all other lines will be signed down in equal proportions so that the aggregate signed lines are equal to 100% of the order without further agreement of any of the Insurers.
+In the event that the written lines hereon exceed 100% of the order, any lines written “to stand” will be allocated in full and all other lines will be signed down in equal proportions so that the aggregate signed lines are equal to 100% of the order without further agreement of any of the insurers.

 However:

-in the event that the placement of the order is not completed by the commencement date of the period of the Lineslip then all lines written by that date will be signed in full;
+in the event that the placement of the order is not completed by the commencement date of the period of the Line slip then all lines written by that date will be signed in full;

-the signed lines resulting from the application of the above provisions can be varied, before or after the commencement date of the period of the Lineslip, by the documented agreement of the Broker and all Insurers whose lines are to be varied.
-The variation to the Lineslip will take effect only when all such Insurers have agreed, with the resulting variation in signed lines commencing from the date set out in that agreement.
+the signed lines resulting from the application of the above provisions can be varied, before or after the commencement date of the period of the Line slip, by the documented agreement of the broker and all insurers whose lines are to be varied.
+The variation to the Line slip will take effect only when all such insurers have agreed, with the resulting variation in signed lines commencing from the date set out in that agreement.

 With Disproportionate Signing

-In the event that the written lines hereon exceed 100% of the order, any lines written “to stand” will be allocated in full and all other lines will be signed down in equal proportions so that the aggregate signed lines are equal to 100% of the order without further agreement of any of the Insurers.
+In the event that the written lines hereon exceed 100% of the order, any lines written “to stand” will be allocated in full and all other lines will be signed down in equal proportions so that the aggregate signed lines are equal to 100% of the order without further agreement of any of the insurers.

 However:

-in the event that the placement of the order is not completed by the commencement date of the period of the Lineslip then all lines written by that date will be signed in full;
+in the event that the placement of the order is not completed by the commencement date of the period of the Line slip then all lines written by that date will be signed in full;

-the Broker may elect for the disproportionate signing of Insurers’ lines, without further specific agreement of Insurers, providing that any such variation is made prior to the commencement date of the period of the Lineslip, and that lines written “to stand” may not be varied without the documented agreement of those Insurers;
+the broker may elect for the disproportionate signing of insurers’ lines, without further specific agreement of insurers, providing that any such variation is made prior to the commencement date of the period of the Line slip, and that lines written “to stand” may not be varied without the documented agreement of those insurers;

-the signed lines resulting from the application of the above provisions can be varied, before or after the commencement date of the period of the Lineslip, by the documented agreement of the Broker and all Insurers whose lines are to be varied.
-The variation to the Lineslip will take effect only when all such Insurers have agreed, with the resulting variation in signed lines commencing from the date set out in that agreement.
+the signed lines resulting from the application of the above provisions can be varied, before or after the commencement date of the period of the Line slip, by the documented agreement of the broker and all insurers whose lines are to be varied.
+The variation to the Line slip will take effect only when all such insurers have agreed, with the resulting variation in signed lines commencing from the date set out in that agreement.

-Line Conditions
+Line Conditions - Conditional:

-Conditional:

-Required where Insurers wish to apply line conditions.
+Required where insurers wish to apply line conditions.

 This guidance identifies how some of the more common line conditions should be managed: